Creating and Running a VitePress Project with ServBay

 1

-2The initialization command will guide you through some basic setup steps, such as site title and description.
-Follow the prompts: :::no-line-numbers ┌ Welcome to VitePress! │ ◇ Where should VitePress initialize the config? │ ./docs # Default documentation directory, just hit Enter │ ◇ Site title: │ ServBay VitePress Demo # Enter your site title, e.g., ServBay VitePress Demo │ ◇ Site description: │ A VitePress site running on ServBay # Enter site description │ ◇ Theme: │ Default Theme # Choose theme, default is fine │ ◇ Use TypeScript for config and theme files? │ Yes # Use TypeScript for config, choose based on preference │ ◇ Add VitePress npm scripts to package.json? │ Yes # Add scripts to package.json, recommended │ └ Done!
-Now run npm run docs:dev and start writing. ::: After initialization, VitePress will create a
+┌ Welcome to VitePress! │ ◇ Where should VitePress initialize the config? │ ./docs # Default docs directory—just press Enter │ ◇ Site title: │ ServBay VitePress Demo # Enter your site title, e.g., ServBay VitePress Demo │ ◇ Site description: │ A VitePress site running on ServBay # Enter your site description │ ◇ Theme: │ Default Theme # Choose the default theme │ ◇ Use TypeScript for config and theme files? │ Yes # Select based on your preference │ ◇ Add VitePress npm scripts to package.json? │ Yes # Recommend choosing Yes to add scripts │ └ Done!
+Now run npm run docs:dev and start writing.

 docs